Chart Color Schemes

 Rutherford (North) - Aberglasslyn lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Aug 2025, Rutherford (North) - Aberglasslyn's population is around 20,261.
-This reflects an increase of 2,531 people since the 2021 Census, which reported a population of 17,730.
-The change was inferred from the estimated resident population of 19,287 in June 2024 and an additional 1,250 validated new addresses since the Census date.
-This results in a density ratio of 148 persons per square kilometer.
-Rutherford (North) - Aberglasslyn's growth rate of 14.3% since the 2021 census exceeded both the non-metro area's 4.8% and the state's growth, indicating it as a leader in regional population growth.
-Interstate migration contributed approximately 68.2% to overall population gains during recent periods, although natural growth and overseas migration were also positive factors.
+Rutherford (North) - Aberglasslyn's population is around 20,425 as of Nov 2025.
+This reflects an increase of 2,695 people since the 2021 Census which reported a population of 17,730 people.
+The change is inferred from the estimated resident population of 19,286 from the ABS as of June 2024 and an additional 1,309 validated new addresses since the Census date.
+This level of population equates to a density ratio of 150 persons per square kilometer.
+Rutherford (North) - Aberglasslyn's growth of 15.2% since the 2021 census exceeded the non-metro area's growth of 5.1%.
+Population growth was primarily driven by interstate migration contributing approximately 68.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics predict exceptional growth, placing Rutherford (North) - Aberglasslyn in the top 10 percent of non-metropolitan areas nationally.
-By 2041, based on latest numbers, the area is expected to increase by 9,220 persons, marking a total increase of 40.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, the area is expected to increase by 9,220 persons based on latest population numbers, marking an overall increase of 39.5% over the 17-year period.

 Frequently Asked Questions - Population